-Administrative Assistant - Auckland campus
+Administrative Assistant - Christchurch Campus

 Arlene has been at CCEL for some years and often teaches on the Academic English programme.
 She loves encouraging students to visit her lovely home town Dunedin and can give them lots of suggestions of things to do there.
 In her spare time you can find Arlene supporting her favourite netball teams and tramping the stunning walking tracks of the National Parks around the South Island.